jegan321/http-dsl/README.md

 ## More Examples

-Retrieve an access token and query for past due invoices:
+Retrieve an access token and then query for past due invoices:
 ```
 DEFAULT HOST {{ process.env.HOST_NAME }}